 PPA offtakers – who bids for your power

-There are now 28 offtakers (PPA providers) registered on the Renewable Exchange platform.
-PPA providers on the platform are utility companies (energy suppliers) registered in the UK and able to purchase power directly from renewable energy generators.
+All utility PPA offtakers (PPA providers) in the UK are registered on the Renewable Exchange platform.
+PPA providers on the platform have been verified and are able to purchase power directly from renewable energy generators.
 The offtakers are free to decide which assets they want to bid on.
 They cannot see each other’s bids as the tender process is a blind auction.
 They will therefore always aim to provide the best PPA price bid possible.

 The offtakers receive feedback on all their bids to better understand why they were successful or unsuccessful in their efforts.
 This helps them put together more competitive bids.

 Majority of offtakers now use the Lightning PPA – our standardised power purchase agreement developed to create a fair and clear contract for the generators and offtakers.
 Using the Lightning PPA makes the bid acceptance process really simple: once the generator accepts the bid online through the platform, they are able to digitally sign an immediately binding contract and secure the PPA price.

 - What is a PPA (Power Purchase Agreement)?

 - A power purchase agreement is a long-term contract to buy and sell power.
 It is signed between a power generator (a renewable energy asset owner or manager) and an energy buyer, often referred to as an offtaker.
 A PPA can also be called a power offtake agreement.A PPA ensures a predictable revenue from the sale of export power for the power generator.
 Energy buyers are interested in green power purchase agreements to benefit from full traceability of the renewable energy purchased and to show their engagement in the energy transition.